-Allergies are a possibility .
-Don’t worry about any lactose content or dairy allergies because while this is called peanut butter, there is no dairy involved.
-However, there is the possibility that your dog could react to nuts.
+There is the possibility that your dog could react to peanuts.
 That is another reason why it is so important to test a little bit of peanut butter on puppies first.
 If they end up with red and itchy skin or struggle to breathe, it could be an allergic reaction.

 Can peanut butter make my puppy hyper?